 Subscribe for full access to Board of Control for Cricket in India's profile

-Board of Control for Cricket in India offers 10 products in the sports and media and telecoms services industries.
-Board of Control for Cricket in India's product portfolio comprises of media and TV services, bat sports and sports tickets, merchandise and sponsorship.
+Board of Control for Cricket in India offers 8 products in the sports and media and telecoms services industries.
+Board of Control for Cricket in India's product portfolio comprises of search, social, and retail media, sports tickets, merchandise and sponsorship and bat sports.

 Subscribe for full access to Board of Control for Cricket in India's products in full detail

 Board of Control for Cricket in India's revenues were over $1B in 2025.
-Caretta Research has split Board of Control for Cricket in India's revenue into 4 different product categories, the largest of which is cricket.
+Caretta Research has split Board of Control for Cricket in India's revenue into 4 different product categories, the largest of which is sponsorship and merchandise.
 For full access to Board of Control for Cricket in India's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Board of Control for Cricket in India's revenue in full detail

-Examples of Board of Control for Cricket in India's suppliers include AE Live and NEP Group.
+Examples of Board of Control for Cricket in India's suppliers include Quidich Innovation Labs, NEP Group and AE Live.

 Example Suppliers